TNF-computational-physiology/home/_posts/2022-02-25-kaggle-courses.md

 As I am planning to use more computational notebooks (Jupyter, Python) for my online teaching in physiology and neuroscience, I completed the Kaggle ML short courses over the last few weeks.
 The learning units are very concise and accompanied by notebooks with unit tests to verify student code.
-Digital certificates are given upon successful completion of all notebooks.
+Digital certificates are given upon successful completion of each notebook.

 Available courses are:
 1. [Python](https://www.kaggle.com/learn/python) (approx. 5h)